 Determine How Much Insurance Coverage You Have

-When you receive notice of a car accident or personal injury lawsuit, it’s important to determine how much insurance coverage you have.
-Knowing your insurance policy limits helps you understand whether you’re able to pay the victim if you lose the lawsuit.
+When you receive notice of a car accident or personal injury lawsuit, it’s essential to determine how much insurance coverage you have.
+Knowing your insurance policy limits helps you understand whether you can pay the victim if you lose the lawsuit.
 Nevada requires the following minimum coverage for all drivers:

 - $25,000 in bodily injury per person.